 The Texas Special Education Continuous Advisory Committee (CAC) is established as a result of federal regulation and state law.
 It provides policy guidance with respect to special education and related services for children with disabilities in Texas.

 When Does It Meet?

 The CAC meets approximately four times each year in Austin, Texas.
 The public is welcome to attend the meetings.
-The next face-to-face meeting is Sept.
-17-18, 2014.
+The next meeting on May 26, 2015 is a TETN video conference.
+The next face-to-face meeting is August 17-18, 2015.

 The open meeting notices for the Texas Special Education CAC meetings are filed with the Texas Register.
 To view and print the notices online, visit the Secretary of State's website and type "Texas Education Agency" in the Agency Name search box.